rebecacoelho/sticker-smash-expo/README.md

   <img alt="Supports Expo Web" longdesc="Supports Expo Web" src="https://img.shields.io/badge/web-4630EB.svg?style=flat-square&logo=GOOGLE-CHROME&labelColor=4285F4&logoColor=fff" />
 </p>

-Example code for "Get started tutorial" in Expo documentation.
+StickerSmash is an example project from the "Get Started" tutorial in the Expo documentation.
+This app demonstrates basic functionality and setup for an Expo-based project.

 ## 🚀 How to use